In Puerto Vallarta Mexico one can’t live on sun, sand, sea and Mojito alone. Eventually, you are going to have to eat something.

 The crab is cooked in a béchamel sauce and covered with a seafood bisque.
 Accompanied with a house-made chilli oil to add some heat and fresh salsa.

-Taco Cabezzo o Cachete – the perfect “late-night” taco
+Taco Cabezzo o Cachete – a perfect “late-night” taco

 Next, on the itinerary, things get a little bit exotic and daring.
 Taco Cabezzo o Cachete is made from Beef Head — brains, cheek, eye socket, lips, palate and tongue.
 Our guides told us that this was the “cleanest” of tacos as the meat is kept hot and steaming at all times before serving.
 If you are feeling adventurous, you can ask for the full experience where they will add all the beef head parts to your taco.
 Otherwise, do as I did and just get beef cheek.
 Again, different salsas and sauces are available to put on top.